-The announcement of Journey Analytics Reporting at #INBOUND22 set LinkedIn on 🔥🔥
+The announcement of customer journey analytics reporting at #INBOUND22 set the HubSpot LinkedIn community on fire.

 Hey, LinkedIn, I had a free hour today.
 So I used some of my education, marketing time that we have at Remotish to take a peek at Journey Analytics, which is the new beta that HubSpot just released coming out of INBOUND 22.
 It made a lot of noise at INBOUND, a lot of people are really excited about this tool.
 Kind of have early access to it and information about this.
 So we knew this was coming down the pipeline on HubSpot’s roadmap.
 And it's definitely been something that I've been interested in and wanting to get my hands on, but I just hadn't had a point or reason to up to this point for any of my clients.

 So I took a stab at it today and cracked open the reporting tool and took a look at it.
 And I immediately just started to play around with some of the use cases that I would, you know, see this as a useful benefit to track a customer's journey or contact’s journey through.
 And definitely still learning about this tool.
 So I don't consider myself an expert in it by any means yet but looking to put my learnings and kind of what I'm thinking about for this tool I'm so open, get some feedback from LinkedIn and see how you guys are using it.
 And if you've even taken a look at it yet.